OlofH2/Before-Fab-Academy/docs/Circuit.md

  ```

         //Defining which pin to use for LED and button
     #define LED 4
     #define BUTTON 0

     //Variable to keep track of how many button presses
     uint8_t buttonPresses = 0;

-    //Defining what is input and what is output and that the input from the button is
+    //Defining what is input and what is output or input and pullup
-    a pullup

     void setup() {
         pinMode(LED, OUTPUT);
         pinMode(BUTTON, INPUT_PULLUP);